 Next, you'll be able to make direct debit payments for your accounts with us.
 You specify and approve each payment that you set up.
 You can choose between making a single, one-off payment or multiple, ongoing payments.

 Make a one-off direct debit payment

 If you do not have an amount to pay, you will not get the direct debit payment option.
 If there is an amount to pay, you'll be able to pay the full or partial amount by direct debit.

 Making a money transfer

-They will generally let you know when to enter the information we need.
-However, if they do not or you use a different site or a bank to send us a money transfer, you'll need to make sure you give us:
+These businesses will generally let you know where to enter the information we need.
+However, if they do not, or you use a different site or a bank to send us a money transfer, you'll need to make sure you give us: